cyclosm/cyclosm-cartocss-style/README.md

 ## Demonstration

-A demonstration of this style for Paris area (up to zoom level 18) is available at [https://tiles.phyks.me/](https://tiles.phyks.me/).
+A demonstration of this style for some French areas (Paris, Clermont-Ferrand and Lille, up to zoom level 18) is available at [https://tiles.phyks.me/](https://tiles.phyks.me/).

 ## Getting started